sortega/sortega.github.io/_posts/2015-05-19-picking_guessing.md

 times (10k as guesser, 10k as picker) to tame the inherent randomness of the game.

-What would you would have implemented?
+What would you have implemented?
 How moving from isolated matches to sequential ones whould have changed your strategy?
 More on this in the next post.